+Customer service is often under-estimated in the insurance business.
+But it's key!
 A conversation can be many things, but when you are selling auto insurance, you have to be patient.
-In a short span of time, you have to earn a client’s trust.
-To do this properly, we’ve compiled a list of questions that will help you build rapport and sell policies.
+In a short span of time, you have to earn the trust of auto insurance leads.
+To do this properly, you not only have to address their needs, be polite and personable but there are some things you need to ask.
+We've compiled a list of questions that will help you build rapport with and sell policies to internet leads.

-These questions should not feel like you’re drilling the customer.
-They should feel like gentle invitations to open up, to get to know one another better.
-Feel free to pepper these questions with personal information about yourself so that you’re both reciprocating in this new relationship that will hopefully last through many policies.
+When you ask the auto insurance leads questions, it should not feel like you're drilling the prospect.
+It should feel like small invitations to open up, to get to know one another better.
+Feel free to pepper your questions with personal information about yourself so that you're both reciprocating in this new relationship that will hopefully last through many policies.
+Whether you spend thousands of dollars a month generating your own or if you buy leads from lead providers, auto insurance leads are not cheap, and the best way to retain clients to maximize your investment in auto insurance leads is to find a connection with each lead.

 1. What do you do for a living?